salilab/saliweb/doc/modules/frontend.rst

    The file will be named in standard PDB fashion, e.g. pdb1abc.ent.
    The full path to the file is returned.
 If the code is invalid or does not exist, throw an :exc:`InputValidationError` exception.

+.. function:: get_pdb_chains(code_and_chains, outdir)

+   Similar to :func:`get_pdb_code`, find a PDB in our database, and make a new PDB containing just the requested one-letter chains (if any) in the given directory.
+The PDB code and the chains are separated by a colon.
+(If there is no colon, no chains, or the chains are just '-', this does the same thing as :func:`get_pdb_code`.)
+For example, '1xyz:AC' would make a new PDB file containing just the A and C chains from the 1xyz PDB.
+   The full path to the file is returned.
+If the code is invalid or does not exist, or at least one chain is specified that is not in the PDB file, throw an :exc:`InputValidationError` exception.